What is a Bursa?

 Firstly, remember that they are there to protect you and second, that they grow where they are needed.
 There is only one way to get the lumps to go away and that is to change to footwear that does not rub the skin.
 If you do modify your footwear choices, although the bursa will not disappear, the fluid in the lumps will drain away and they will be much harder to see.

 Do not ‘cut them out’ or puncture them with a needle.
-The fluid in the sac is very nutritious to bacteria and has very little self defense to fight them off.
-An infected bursa is painful and a great deal of trouble to fight off.
+The fluid in the sack is very nutritious to bacteria and has very little self defence to fight them off.
+An infected bursa is painful and can be difficult to resolve.

-It would also be possible for a doctor to inject the sac with a tiny amount of corticosteroid but again, this temporary measure would fail if the problematic shoes continued.
+It would also be possible for our podiatrist to inject the sack with a tiny amount of corticosteroid but again, this temporary measure would fail if the problematic shoes continued.

 What is it abut my shoes that caused these bumps on my toes ?